Mixed Games Review

 Mixed Games Mastery Review stud 8

-When deciding whether to raise, complete, or fold your hand in Stud 8, there are many things to look at, such as your position with regards to the absolute strength of your hand (raggedy low hands don’t play very well).
+When deciding whether to raise, complete, or fold your hand in Stud 8, there are many things to look at, such as your position with regard to the absolute strength of your hand (raggedy low hands don’t play very well).

-Also, if there is an Ace behind, weak low hands are best left alone, etc. Jake goes in detail to explain how to figure out what hands play well in Stud 8 and how you can use your position and your awareness of the table situation to steal more pots and get yourself in best spots for future streets.
+Also, if there is an Ace behind, weak low hands are best left alone, etc. Jake goes into detail to explain how to figure out what hands play well in Stud 8 and how you can use your position and your awareness of the table situation to steal more pots and get yourself in the best spots for future streets.

 4th Street and After

-Fourth street videos tie into many concepts explained in earlier videos, so they represent a natural continuation of the series.
+Fourth Street videos tie into many concepts explained in earlier videos, so they represent a natural continuation of the series.

 When looking at heads up pots, we should be looking to continue with different types of hands than when playing in multiway pots, and Abdalla goes into detail of explaining what types of hands should be played and in what ways (check behind, call a bet, or raise).

 This helps to bring home all the ideas that may seem somewhat unclear, especially for those new to Stud 8.
-It is much easier to understand what is being discussed when applied to actual hands and this is where the entire course, not just this segment, really comes through.
+It is much easier to understand what is being discussed when applied to actual hands, and this is where the entire course, not just this segment, really comes through.

 Omaha 8 or Better Poker Strategy

-Omaha 8 is probably one of the games in the mix that more players are already familiar with and at the very least have some general ideas about coming from PLO.
+Omaha 8 is probably one of the games in the mix that more players are already familiar with and, at the very least, have some general ideas about coming from PLO.
 In the introductory part talking about fixed limit Omaha 8, Jake explains the fundamental rules of the game – standard Omaha games combined with the fact there are two parts of the pot: high and low.

 He also explains some basic terms and concepts such as the “wheel” (A to 5 straight), freerolling (having one half of the pot locked and playing for the possibility of the second half), jamming (forcing the third player to either fold or put in many bets), etc.